AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-build.md

 ---
-description: The Segment builder provides a canvas to drag and drop Metric Dimensions, Segments, and Events to segment visitors based on container hierarchy logic, rules, and operators.
-This integrated development tool lets you build and save simple or complex segments that identify visitor attributes and actions across visits and page hits.
+description: Understand how the segment builder provides a canvas to drag and drop metric, dimensions, segments, and events to segment visitors based on container hierarchy logic, rules, and operators.
+Understand how you can build and save simple or complex segments that identify visitor attributes and actions across visits and page hits.
-title: Build segments
+title: Build Segments
 feature: Segmentation
 exl-id: 2107f301-4137-4e97-9aa7-07824b842e16
 ---
-# Segment builder {#segment-builder}
+# Build segments {#build-segments}

 >[!CONTEXTUALHELP]
 >id="components_segments_productcompatibility"